Self-induced transparency and optical transients in atomic vapors: Mathematical framework

 \subsection{SIT in two-state systems}

-We start by concentrating on the simple case of a 2-state system consisting of a ground state (state~1) and an excited state (states~2) coupled to each other by a linearly polarized field resonant on this transition.
+We start by concentrating on the simple case of a 2-state system consisting of a ground state (state~1) and an excited state (state~2) coupled to each other by a linearly polarized field resonant on this transition.
 V-systems are considered in Sec.~\ref{section:V}.
-We write the electric field vector of this field, ${\bf E}_{}({\bf r},t)$, as the product of a slowly-varying envelope and a plane-wave carrier in the plane wave approximation.
-I.e., taking the unit polarization vector $\hat{\text{\boldmath{$\epsilon$}}}$ to be real,
+We treat the field classically and write its electric field vector, ${\bf E}$, as the product of a slowly-varying envelope and a plane-wave carrier.
+For simplicity, we neglect transverse effects including diffraction and self-focusing and make the plane wave approximation (we briefly comment on the relevance of the transverse inhomogeneity of the field in Sec.~\ref{section:conclusions}).
+I.e., taking the unit polarization vector $\hat{\text{\boldmath{$\epsilon$}}}$ to be real and the field to propagate in the $z$-direction, we set

 The electric field amplitude ${\cal E}_{}({z},t)$ may be complex.
-In general, the spatial and temporal variation of ${\bf E}_{}({\bf r},t)$ is governed by the equation
+In general, the spatial and temporal variation of ${\bf E}_{}(z,t)$ is governed by the equation

 where ${\bf P}$ is the medium polarization and $\mu_0$ is the vacuum permeability.
-We simplify this equation by making the ansatz
+As commonly done in this context, we simplify this equation by making the ansatz